mage0535/hermes-memory-installer/README.md

 Shoutout to everyone who filed issues, surfaced recall gaps, and pushed the design forward.
 GitHub Issues, Discussions, Reddit (r/LocalLLaMA, r/MachineLearning), V2EX, and direct production feedback all shaped v3.1.0.

 ---

-## See Also

-- **[Knowledge and Memory Management](https://github.com/mage0535/Knowledge-and-Memory-Management)** — Capability extension layer.
-40+ collection tools, SenseNova document engine, 12+ cloud sync drivers, and 3-tier knowledge recall.
-Extends the sidecar from "remembering" to "where knowledge comes from and how to use it".

 ---